How to Identify Potential Nonprofit Donors Using Circles of Connection

 You can continue enlarging your circle of connections, but with every step you take from the center to the outside, the bond between the organization and the potential donors weakens.
 As that occurs, the cost of raising money from the people who inhabit those circles increases.
-Eventually, the cost of securing gifts from an outer circle becomes higher than the likely amount of income to be gained, and it’s time to stop.
+Eventually, the cost of securing gifts from an outer circle becomes higher than the likely amount of income to be gained.

 How do you know when it’s time to stop and back up?
 Most organizations try to keep the cost of their overall fundraising at or lower than 20 percent of their organization’s budget.
 However, when you’re starting out, particularly with some kinds of fundraising strategies, such as mailings or special events, your percentages may be higher in the first few years.

 These approaches generally begin to bring in significant contributions as they’re repeated and donors renew their gifts.
 If you’re still just breaking even in year three, it’s time to back up and refocus your approach.